Stig Dagerman

 Stig Halvard Dagerman (5 October 1923 – 4 November 1954) was a Swedish author and journalist prominent in the aftermath of World War II.

 Biography

 Stig Dagerman was born Stig Halvard Andersson in Älvkarleby, Uppsala County.
 He later took his father's surname Jansson and then changed his name to Stig Dagerman in his teens.
 In the course of five years, 1945–49, he enjoyed success with four novels, a collection of short stories, a book about postwar Germany, five plays, hundreds of poems and satirical verses, several essays of note and a large amount of journalism.

-He died in 1954, having closed the doors of the garage and run the engine.
+After the divorce with his first wife, battling deepening depression, he committed suicide in 1954, having shut the doors of the garage and run the engine.

+In 1953-54 he was married to actress Anita Björk.

 Literary style and themes

 Dagerman is representative of the Swedish literary movement fyrtiotalism.
 His works deal with universal problems of morality and conscience, of sexuality and social philosophy, of love, compassion, justice, fear, guilt, and loneliness.
 Despite the somber content, he also displays a wry sense of humor that occasionally turns his writing into burlesque or satire.